 Mourners then make their way from the chapel or church where the ceremony was held to the cemetery.
 Depending on the distance, they can drive to the ceremony or simply walk it.

 When they arrive members of the immediate family and close friends gather around the open grave, where the casket is lowered.
-They may choose to say a brief prayer before the coffin is fully lowered.
+They may choose to say a brief prayer or meaningful few words before the coffin is fully lowered.

 While the coffin is lowered, mourners are invited to scatter soil or flowers in the grave.
-This is usually the most emotional part of the funeral.
+This is usually the most emotional part of the funeral, and can represent an important time for mourners to express their grief.

-There are many types of funerals you can hold - ranging from a formal affair at a church to a more casual memorial service at a public park or beach.
-The type of farewell you organise should be in line with your loved one’s values, rather than attempting to replicate the format of what you think a funeral should be.
+With this in mind, there are many types of funerals you can hold without breaking the bank- ranging from a formal affair at a church, to a more casual memorial service at a public park or beach.
+The type of farewell you organise should be in line with your loved one's values, rather than attempting to replicate templates of what you think a funeral should be.

 The types of funerals you can choose include: